onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 Source:

+### Beware division by zero

+Currently, Solidity [returns zero](https://github.com/ethereum/solidity/issues/670) and does not `throw` an exception when a number is divided by zero.

 ### Differentiate functions and events

 Favor capitalization and a prefix in front of events (we suggest *Log*), to prevent the risk of confusion between functions and events.
 For functions, always start with a lowercase letter, except for the constructor.